saucelabs/sauce-docs/docs/contributing/style-guide.md

 * H2 headers are used for SEO, so make sure they succinctly represent what a user will find on the page in that section.
 * H3 headers are included in the page's table of contents on the right, so make sure the title describes something a user might want to directly navigate to.
-* H4 headers are to emphasize things within a subsection of the page; these can be longer than the other headers if needed.
+* H4 headers are to emphasize things within a subsection of the page; these can be longer than the other headers if needed because they aren't included in the Table of Contents.

 Markdown Code:
 ```markdown